41 Highest-Rated Books on Goodreads

 The Book Thief

-Boasting a 4.46 average from around 1.8 million ratings, Kathryn Stockett’s 2009 novel remains one of the highest-rated novels on Goodreads.
-Set in 1960s Mississippi, it tells the story from three distinct points of view: Skeeter, a well-to-do young white woman who just returned from college, wanting to be a writer; as well as Aibileen and Minny, two African-American maids who work for white families.
-Together, the maids work together to share their disquieting personal stories with Skeeter about the mistreatment of black maids at the hands of their White bosses.
+Boasting a 4.46 rating from close to 2.1 million ratings, Kathryn Stockett’s 2009 novel remains one of the highest-rated novels on Goodreads.
+Set in Mississippi in the 1960s, it tells the story from three distinct points of view: Skeeter, a well-to-do young White woman who just returned from college, wanting to be a writer, as well as Abilene and Minny, two Black maids who work for White families.
+The maids work together to share their disquieting personal stories with Skeeter about the mistreatment of Black maids at the hands of their White bosses.
 It’s no wonder that the book is one of the bestselling books of the decade.

 A Thousand Splendid Suns

-Khaled Hosseini’s wildly successful second book, after he made a name for himself with The Kite Runner, has an average rating of 4.35 from more than 964,000 ratings.
-Published in 2007, the book tells a tale of violence and unrest in Afghanistan over the course of 30 years from the points of view of two female characters.
+Khaled Hosseini’s wildly successful follow-up to The Kite Runner has an average rating of 4.3 from more than 1 million ratings.
+Published in 2007, the book tells the tale of violence and unrest in Afghanistan over the course of 30 years from the points of view of two female characters.
 Reviewers rave about the book on Goodreads, calling it an “extraordinary and contemporary” book full of “intense beauty and strength.”

 All the Light We Cannot See